Explore the Historical Significance of Pukekura Park in New Plymouth

 Events and Festivals Hosted

-Pukekura Park doesn't just cater to sports enthusiasts; it also hosts a vibrant array of events and festivals that draw crowds year after year.
-From dazzling lighting displays to captivating cultural performances, there's always something exciting happening in this iconic park.
+Pukekura Park in New Plymouth is a vibrant venue for events and festivals, drawing crowds with its unique charm.
+From dazzling light displays to cultural performances, there’s always something exciting happening in this iconic space.

-• TSB Festival of Lights: Held annually from December 16 to January 21, this festival transforms the park into an illuminated fantasyland, attracting large crowds with spectacular light shows and various entertainment options.
+• TSB Festival of Lights: Held annually during summer, this event transforms the park into a magical illuminated wonderland, featuring spectacular light shows and entertainment.

-• Musical and Cultural Events: The Bowl of Brooklands serves as a natural amphitheatre, showcasing national and international acts.
-Events like WOMAD, scheduled for March 14-16, 2025, feature diverse musical genres and stunning light shows reflected on the lake.
+• Musical and Cultural Events: The Bowl of Brooklands, a natural amphitheater, hosts national and international acts like WOMAD, blending diverse music with stunning lake reflections.

-• Seasonal and Holiday Events: During the holiday season, the park offers special events and extended hours, creating a festive atmosphere with additional lighting and decorations.
+• Seasonal and Holiday Events: During festive periods, the park offers special activities and extended hours, creating a joyful community atmosphere with added decorations.

 Infrastructure and Visitor Amenities